dotnet/docs/docs/fsharp/language-reference/tuples.md

 ### Compiled Form of Struct Tuples

-Struct tuples (e.g., `struct (x, y)`), are fundamentally different from reference tuples.
+Struct tuples (for example, `struct (x, y)`), are fundamentally different from reference tuples.
 They are compiled into the `System.ValueTuple` type, overloaded by arity, or the number of type parameters.
 They are equivalent to [C# 7 Tuples](../../csharp/tuples.md) and VB.NET 15 Tuples, and interoperate bidirectionally.

 ## See Also
 [F# Language Reference](index.md)